apurv101/task_execution_engine/hld_doc_v2.md

    - Inserts the main task into the `tasks` collection.
    - Inserts instructions into the `instructions` collection, referencing the `task_id`.

+4. **Response to Desktop Application**:

+   - The backend server returns the `task_id` and the list of instructions to the desktop application.

 ### Desktop Application Processing

-1. **Instruction Retrieval**:
+1. **Instruction Processing**:

-   - The desktop application queries the `instructions` collection to get the next instruction with `status: "pending"` for a specific `task_id`.
+   - The desktop application stores the `task_id` and instructions in memory.
-   - Updates the status of the instruction to "in-progress".
+   - It loops over the instructions in the proper order.
+   - For each instruction:

-2. **Action Execution**:
+     a. **Action Generation**:

+        - Captures the current screen state.
-   - The desktop application calls the backend server with the `instruction_id` and the current screenshot.
+        - Calls the `/generate_actions` API with the `instruction_id` and screenshot.
+        - Receives the next actions from the backend server.

+     b. **Action Execution**:

         - Executes the received actions using `pyautogui`.

-3. **Instruction Completion**:

-   - Updates the instruction’s status to "completed" upon success or "failed" upon failure in MongoDB.
+     c. **Instruction Status Update**:

+        - Upon successful execution, calls the `/update_instruction_status` API to update the instruction status to "completed".
+        - If execution fails, calls the `/update_instruction_status` API to update the instruction status to "failed".

 ### Backend Server Interaction